Spirit Keeper Equine Sanctuary

 Spirit Keeper Equine Sanctuary provides a safe environment and comprehensive care for at-risk equines.
 These are horses in danger of slaughter, euthanasia, abuse, and neglect.
 Our resident horses may be elderly, have special nutritional requirements, chronic medical conditions, physical disabilities, psychological trauma, or behavioral issues.
 Their conditions typically prevent them from being ridden or "wanted" by certain individuals and make them unadoptable by rescue organizations; however, these horses may still enjoy an excellent quality of life when properly loved and cared for.

 Spirit Keeper Equine provides special needs care, training, rehabilitation, and sanctuary for other animal species on a case by case basis.
 We are a Rocky Mountain Collie-Sheltie Rescue approved foster home.
 We assist by providing transport for collies and occasionally other animals from their current location to an approved rescue facility.
-We currently provide a home or foster care and/or training to 1 goat, 3 potbelly pigs, 11 collies, 1 poodle, 1 terrier mix, 1 Norwegian Elkhound, 12 companion cats, 7 feral cats, 12 snakes (8 pythons and 4 boas), and 1 chicken.
+We currently provide a home or foster care and/or training to 3 potbelly pigs, 10 collies, 1 poodle, 1 terrier mix, 1 Norwegian Elkhound, 12 companion cats, 7 feral cats, 19 snakes, and 1 chicken.

 Education & Conservation